 Remedios to Sancti Spíritus

 Our bike ride concludes in the quaint town of Sancti Spíritus.
 Sancti Spíritus is another city that invariably gets compared to Trinidad’s colonial charm and ultimately gets overshadowed by its UNESCO protected compatriot.
 Founded in 1514 by Diego Velázquez and one of the original seven villas, the city oozes historic appeal.
 Once we check into our lodgings for the night, we have the opportunity to explore the city.
 Walk across the Puente Yayabo, a quadruple-arched bridge that seems more fitting for the English countryside than this somnolent town, or look upon the Teatro Principal, Cuba’s oldest theater.
+Our People-to-People is with a local guide at the Museum of the Guayabera, Cuba’s traditional shirt.
 After, relax with a tasty dinner with authentic Cuban dishes.

 Sancti Spíritus to Trinidad

 We have another early morning as we depart on one of our favorite rides of the tour.
 After a nice pastoral stretch of flat, we begin a long ascent through farmlands, with the verdant Escambray Mountains as a backdrop.
 This is one of our more challenging rides, but with a nice tail wind, it goes well as we head towards the crossroads town of Banao.
 Here we stop to enjoy an ice cream and mingle with the locals in the best kind of People-to-People experience there is, learning from regular Cubans about their daily lives.